 Babu on Glass beach

-b) Noyo Beach and Seaside creek beach (Fort Bragg): Both these beaches are leash free dog beaches!
+b) Noyo Beach and Seaside creek beach (Fort Bragg): Both these beaches are rare leash free dog beaches in California!

 c) Mendocino beaches: Mendocino has its fair share of dog friendly beaches where dogs are allowed on leash.
 These are Russian Gulch State Park and beach, Mendocino Headlands State Park and beach and the Van Damme State Park and beach.
 If you stay at Little River Inn (like we did), Van Damme state park and beach is practically next door!

 d) Dog friendly beaches in Gualala: Gualala is the last stop in Mendocino county as you drive down along the coast, before crossing over into Sonoma county in the south.
 Gualala point regional park and beach and trails allow leashed dogs.

 Where to stay in Mendocino/Fort Bragg with your dog near the beach

 I highly recommend Little River Inn (right next to Van Damme state park and beach) and this beautiful dog-friendly cottage that can accommodate upto 6 guests and 4 dogs (with additional fee) that is right next to Seaside creek beach.

 2. Pet friendly beaches on the Sonoma Coast: Jenner and Bodega Bay

 The Sonoma coast has no dearth of dog friendly beaches where on leash dogs are welcome.
 You can explore these beaches on a road trip from San Francisco to Mendocino or on a weekend trip to Bodega Bay, like we’ve done in the past.
 The dog friendly beaches worth checking out are as follows: